 What Not To Do:

-- Talk baby talk and dumb down what your are saying to your toddler, this will not help your little one learn.
-Your child needs you to speak normal so that they will understand in context what you are saying and be able to repeat it back to you.
-If your child is saying words back to you that are close but aren’t pronounced don’t make a big deal or praise it just keep up with regular conversation.
+- Talk baby talk and dumb down what you are saying to your toddler, this will not help your little one learn.
+Your child needs you to speak normally so that they will understand in context what you are saying and be able to repeat it back to you.
+If your child is saying words back to you that are close but aren’t pronounced don’t make a big deal or praise it just keep up with a regular conversation.

 - Panic and take your child for a diagnosis of speech delay without looking at what you can do to help first and then when you can’t do anything more go see your doctor for help.

-Be patient momma your child will be speaking in full sentences soon enough and then you won’t have a single moment of silence haha so enjoy what you have and encourage them as they grow and learn, this is just one stage in their life and it is important to enjoy the moment because it is over all to soon!
+Be patient momma your child will be speaking in full sentences soon enough and then you won’t have a single moment of silence haha so enjoy what you have and encourage them as they grow and learn, this is just one stage in their life and it is important to enjoy the moment because it is over way too soon!